 Caregivers may purchase marijuana on behalf of a patient they represent, but you must be at least 21 years old to become a caregiver.
 Individuals who qualify for medical marijuana and are eighteen years old or younger may be able to receive marijuana with a doctor’s approval and parental consent.

 In New York, marijuana delivery services are offered in certain areas such as Albany, Queens, Rochester and Brooklyn.
 As marijuana laws are different in every municipality, not every city in New York will allow marijuana deliveries.
 At this time, the only individuals who qualify to receive medical marijuana deliveries are registered medical patients and/or designated caregivers.
-A few dispensaries that offer marijuana delivery services in New York include: Vireo Health, Etain, and Columbia Care.
+A few dispensaries that offer marijuana delivery services in New York include Vireo Health, Columbia Care

 In the state of New York, there are set hours of operation that licensed dispensaries and shops must follow.
 In New York, medical marijuana dispensaries and retailers can open as early as 8 in the morning and stay open until as late as 10 in the evening.
 Despite the legal hours of operation set by state law, city and local governments may further restrict these hours if they so wish.
 We expect that recreational dispensaries will also have to abide by these rules as well - check back later!